How Stevens Is Delivering New Pitching Research

-They analyze data collected from 23 high school pitchers at a baseball training facility outside Chicago during the summer of 2021 as part of the same collaborative study with Rush University.
+To do all that, she analyzes a dataset collected from 23 high school pitchers at a baseball training facility outside Chicago during the summer of 2021 as part of the same Stevens collaborative study with Rush University.

-Using the motion-capture software Motive, as well as MATLAB processing and analytics software packages, the duo parse data collected by Rush to produce point clouds of markers placed on pitchers in motion as well as force vectors generated by pitchers' ground interactions in three dimensions.
+Using the motion-capture software Motive, plus MATLAB processing and analytics software packages, the duo parsed the data collected by Rush to produce point clouds of markers placed on pitchers in motion as well as force vectors generated by pitchers' ground interactions in three dimensions.